Just-Joe-Barnes/twitch-trading-cards/README.md

    cd backend && npm install
    cd ../frontend && npm install
    ```
+   Tailwind CSS is used for styling and is processed automatically when running the React scripts.
 3. Configure environment variables as described below.

 ## Environment Variables